karippery/CarApi/README.md

 Here I use sqlite for easy and simple

-before run the command you need to delete car.db from repo
+Before run the command you need to delete car.db from repo  carApi/src/CarAPI.API/

+create migrations, apply migrations, and generate code for a model based on an existing database.
+The commands are an extension to the cross-platform dotnet command, which is part of the .NET Core SDK.
+These tools work with .NET Core projects.dotnet ef can be installed as either a global or local tool.

+`dotnet tool install --global dotnet-ef´